Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Conclusion

 \section{Conclusion}

-In this paper, two novel deep network models constructed with ConvLSTM have been proposed to extract more effective and discriminative spatial-spectral features for HSI classification.
-By taking the local data patch as a sequence and feeding in each memory cell band by band, SSCL2DNN was proposed for modeling long-range dependencies in the spectral domain to fuse the spatial and spectral information of HSIs, which is more effective than other approaches that utilize independent channels to extract spatial-spectral features.
-In particular, a new deep model (SaCL2DNN) derived from SSCL2DNN can take full use of spatial context information of HSIs to obtain a more effective spatial feature representation than CNN, which can be used as an effective spatial feature extraction model for object detection, object location, or others applications.
-Furthermore, in order to further improve classification performance, the 3-D extended architecture of LSTM (ConvLSTM3D) was constructed, followed by a new SSCL3DNN model to provide more discriminative spatial-spectral features.
+In this paper, two novel deep ConvLSTM Neural networks, i.e., SSCL2DNN and SSCL3DNN, have been proposed to extract more effective and discriminative spatial-spectral features for HSI classification.
+In SSCL2DNN, by taking the local patch as a spectral sequence and feeding into each memory cell band by band, the outputs by modeling long-range dependencies in the spectral domain are the spatial-spectral features, which can reduce the number of features to solve the overfitting problem to a certain extent while achieving satisfactory classification performance.
+By further developing the 3-D extended structure of LSTM, SSCL3DNN can better preserve the intrinsic structure of hyperspectral data, and the special gate mechanisms enable it to extract more discriminative spatial-spectral features, which can further improve classification performance.
 The experimental results conducted on three widely used HSI data sets show that the proposed deep models offer competitive advantages over state-of-the-art approaches, especially in the case of small training size.